Appdynamics/Appd-Cassandra-DB/README.md

 `git clone https://github.com/Appdynamics/Appd-Cassandra-DB.git`

-The script `ctl.sh` performs all of the tasks adn uses the configuration information in `envvars.sh`
+The script `ctl.sh` performs all of the tasks using the configuration information in `envvars.sh`

 Setup the Environment variables